-Joining Tim this time is writer Jacqueline Rayner, who is keen toknow if anyone else shares her recollections of Tommy Steele’s ITV panto Quincy’s Quest, lurid soft drink Quosh Tropical, comedy battle game Klonks, Bernie Clifton’s comedy character El Bandido, Pippa Dolls and Honey Bear Spread.
-Along the way we’ll be finding out how to tell if Morecambe And Wise are coming to murder you, the storyline of the best adventure Doctor Who never had, what measures to take when a runaway horse smashes into a bathroom factory, and why you should avoid German Smarties at all costs.
-And if you can tell us the name of Jac’s mystery scary children’s programme, or alternately who said ‘bastards’ on Radio 4, please let us know…!
+Joining Tim this time is writer Jacqueline Rayner, who’s heading to the top of the department store on a mission to find out if anyone else shares her recollections of Tommy Steele’s ITV panto Quincy’s Quest, lurid soft drink Quosh Tropical, comedy battle game Klonks, Bernie Clifton’s comedy character El Bandido, Pippa Dolls and Honey Bear Spread.
+Along the way we’ll be finding out how to tell if Morecambe And Wise are coming to murder you, the best adventure Doctor Who never had, what measures to take when a runaway horse smashes into a bathroom factory, and why you should avoid German Smarties at all costs.
+Plus if you can tell us the name of Jac’s mystery scary children’s programme, or alternately who said ‘bastards’ on Radio 4, please let us know…!

 © Tim Worthington.